The Childhood of Jesus

 Now he must set about his task of locating the boy’s mother.
 Though like everyone else who arrives in this new country he seems to be washed clean of all traces of memory, he is convinced he will know her when he sees her.
 And indeed, while walking with the boy in the countryside Simón catches sight of a woman he is certain is the mother, and persuades her to assume the role.

 David’s new mother comes to realise that he is an exceptional child, a bright, dreamy boy with highly unusual ideas about the world.
 But the school authorities detect a rebellious streak in him and insist he be sent to a special school far away.
 His mother refuses to yield him up, and it is Simón who must drive the car as the trio flees across the mountains.

 The Childhood of Jesus is a profound, beautiful and continually surprising novel from a very great writer.

 About the Author

 J.M.
-Coetzee’s work includes Waiting For the Barbarians, Life & Times of Michael K, Boyhood, Youth, Disgrace and Diary of a Bad Year.
+Coetzee’s work includes Waiting For the Barbarians, Life and Times of Michael K, Boyhood, Youth, Disgrace and Diary of a Bad Year.
 He was the first author to win the Booker Prize twice and was awarded the Nobel Prize for Literature in 2003.